Career Services and Co-operative Education FAQs

 Co-op Related Questions

-The Winter 2021 term is scheduled to begin January 18, 2021 but the Co-op work terms are scheduled to start January 4, 2021.
+The summer 2021 term is scheduled to begin MAY 10, 2021 with the co-op work terms scheduled to start at the same time.
 However, the Co-op office may be able to negotiate earlier or later start dates for co-op work terms if needed, working on a case-by-case basis with students and employers.
 If you are currently seeking a summer 2021 co-op term, please continue to search for jobs on HireCentennial as well as on your own.

 Yes.
 We are planning for summer co-op terms.
 We have a designated Job Developer whose focus is sourcing new co-op positions for students, working with existing and new employer partners.

-We are encouraging co-op students to remain in the co-op program, continue your job search, and submit applications until the end of the term.
+We are encouraging co-op students to remain in the co-op program, continue in their job search, and submit applications until the end of the term.
 The Co-op office is still sourcing work terms and considering later start dates to allow students to participate in co-op.
 The period for starting the term may be extended, giving employers more time to post positions and make decisions.
 The labour market is changing regularly and many employers will be hiring as usual in the summer semester.

 We are reviewing requests to defer work terms on a case-by-case basis, dependent upon each student’s model route.
 Students are asked to contact their Co-op Advisor first to discuss if a change in model route is an option for their program.
 The Co-op office will engage with our International Department on behalf of international students to discuss immigration implications.

 The College is planning for summer 2021 co-op work terms, most of which will be remote work.
 In situations where students are required to work on-site, employers are required to complete and submit a health and safety check list to the Co-op office.